docimin/cloudnet-webinterface/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Custom domain

+Want to host the website on a custom domain?

+Copy .env.example to .env and change `NEXT_PUBLIC_DOMAIN` to your own domain (including https).

+## Pre-fill CloudNet address

+So you want to fill in your user/pass without the address every single time?

+Fill in `NEXT_PUBLIC_CLOUDNET_ADDRESS` in your .env file, like for example: `NEXT_PUBLIC_CLOUDNET_ADDRESS=127.0.0.1:2812`, this will auto-fill it for you.

 ## It is with extreme importance to know that this is a WIP project.